 I chose “sword” and “axe” for many of these weapons as stand-ins for “one-handed” and “two-handed” weapons, but the actual form of the weapon may not necessarily be those weapons.
 It just applies to how the weapon is wielded.

-Many melee weapons are powered, and may run out of power or fail on the roll of a 1 on the fighting die just as a shooting weapon might.
-These weapons have the note of “powered.”